jspecify/jspecify/docs/docs/spec.md

 > defining that there exists a series of enclosing declarations for any type
 > usage, not just for a declaration.

-At each declaration, check two rules:
+At each declaration, check the following rules in order:

 -   If the declaration is annotated with `@NullMarked` and *not* with `@NullUnmarked`, the type usage is in a null-marked scope.
 -   If the declaration is annotated with `@NullUnmarked` and *not* with `@NullMarked`, the type usage is *not* in a null-marked scope.
+-   If the declaration is a top-level class annotated with `@kotlin.Metadata`, then the type usage is *not* in a null-marked scope.

 > If a given declaration is annotated with both `@NullMarked` and
 > `@NullUnmarked`, these rules behave as if neither annotation is present.